Working With Files and Directories

 Given that there is no way to retrieve files deleted using the shell,

-To remove an empty directory, you can use the rmdir
+To remove an empty directory, you can use the rmdir command:

 $ rmdir thesis